WKoivula/Trombone-Trolley/README.md

 ### 3. How to Run (Quest Link)

-To test the project in "Play Mode" using your headset:

 1.  **Connect your Quest 3** to your PC via the Link cable.
 2. Inside the headset, select **Enable Quest Link** from the quick settings menu.